tmdc-io/typesense-operator/README.md

 - `corsDomains`: domains that would be allowed for CORS calls, optional.
 - `storage.size`: the size of the underlying `PersistentVolume`, defaults to `100Mi`
 - `storage.storageClassName`: the storage class to use, defaults to `standard`

+The _status_ of the CRD includes a single property, `condition` of type `[]metav1.Condition`.
+There is actually only one condition, **ConditionReady**, which steers the whole reconciliation process and results to `true` or `false` by evaluating the aggregated health of the cluster.

 ### Background